JordiVillaFreixa/Pau_TFG_DAO/scripts/Readme.md

 ### Running AMBER in local

 Simply extract the fragment of the script you are interested in from the file `submit.sh` and run individual calculations in local.

+## Calculations in this project

+1. DAO with TPQ, without NAG: Cubic system with OPC water model